JuliaGraphics/ColorSchemes.jl/docs/src/basics.md

  RGB{Float64}(0.972441,0.790701,0.285136)
 ```

-You can access the colors as:
+You can access the array of colors as:

 ```
 ColorSchemes.leonardo.colors
 ```

-By default, the names of the colorschemes aren't imported (there *are* rather a lot of them).
+By default, the colorschemes aren't imported.
 But to avoid using the prefixes, you can import the ones that you want:

 ```
 julia> import ColorSchemes.leonardo